xtiansimon/gig_freelancer_for_wp/README.md

         $ git remote -v

 6. Rename origin to project name

 (I don't think this is necessary, but it's something that I've been doing)

         $ git remote rename origin fooproject

-7. Push to the Central Repository; Complete initial git repo setup
+7. Push to the Central Repository; Complete initial git repo setup:

         $ git push fooproject master

 Now we have two copies of the exisiting website.